smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 :::

 10. At the prompt, enter **ftp** <LSAM Machine Name or TCP/IP address>.
 In order to use the LSAM Machine Name, this name must be registered either in the MS Windows "hosts" file or it must be found in the connecting networks domain name services table.
-11. Log in as **QSECOFR** with the appropriate /<QSECOFR password/>.
+11. Log in as **QSECOFR** with the appropriate QSECOFR password.
 An alternate LSAM installation user profile that was used to create the save file in QGPL may also be used.
 12. Enter **bin** to select a binary transfer type.
 13. Enter the following FTP PUT commands to send the file.
 14. Enter **quit** to exit the FTP utility.
 15. Enter **exit** to close the command entry window.

-:::tip Example
+:::info example
 ```
 The following shows a typical FTP procedure in a DOS command window for
 a new install.